pxlnstn/reservation-system/README.md

 # Reservation System

-A Java-based Bus and Flight Reservation System with JavaFX GUI and Object-Oriented Design Patterns.
+A Java-based Bus and Flight Reservation System with JavaFX GUI and Object-Oriented Design Patterns, providing an interactive and modular booking experience.

 ## ✨ Features